threatreel/ThreatReel/README.md

 ## Official Site of the ThreatReel Podcast

 Threats abound everywhere across the cybersecurity landscape!
 The ThreatReel Podcast digs deep into the threats impacting enterprise environments and home networks.
-Join us as we discuss the latest information security news around threats including the actors, the hunting, the intelligence, the modeling, and more!
+Join us as we discuss the latest information security news around threats including the actors, the hunting, the intelligence, the modeling, and more!<br><br>

 ![All ThreatReel Episodes Available on YouTube](./assets/images/youtube_logo.png)<br>
 [ThreatReel Episodes](https://youtube.com/@threatreel)<br><br>